wnka/nwstg/source/ft/index.md

 **WELCOME!**

 If you came to this page from the sign on the arcade cabinet at Full Tilt, read on to find out more information about the game in that cabinet!
-The type of game is an "STG", which you can learn more about [here](/whatis/).
+The type of game is an "STG", a genre which you can learn more about [here](/whatis/).

 Ketsui